raybellwaves/xskillscore-gpu/README.md

 ![alt text](xs-gpu-meme.png "Title")

 Ideally things work with zero code changes up the stack:
  - import numpy as np; gives you speed up for `numpy` operations if you have a GPU.
+Probably with some fallback to CPU if memory issues etc.
  - You can currently dispatch in `numpy` if you pass a cupy array (`np.absolute(cupy_array_forecasts, cupy_array_observations)`) to `numpy` functions which is a step towards zero-code changes.
- - xarray has
+ - xarray has https://github.com/xarray-contrib/cupy-xarray but I would say it needs to TLC.

+A simple way to proceed here is custom code which hopefully demonstrates a speed up using a GPU:
+ - for loop using a numpy functions (CPU)
+ - `xr.appy_unfunc` which has some acceleration build in and fit my data structure (CPU)
+ - for loop using a cupy functions (GPU)
+ - vectorized and parallel version using cupy and/or numba?

 ## Why?